zalando/restful-api-guidelines/api-operation/ApiOperation.md

 An internal API is only used within the application and only by the owning team, for instance, for operational or implementation internal purposes.

 Background: In our dynamic and complex service infrastructure, it is important to provide API client developers a central place with online access to the OpenAPI reference definitions of all running applications.
+As a part of Zalando infrastructire, API Discovery solution is used as an API definition crawler.
-[API Discovery](https://github.com/zalando-incubator/api-discovery) is an API definition crawler of the Zalando platform infrastructure; it checks all running applications via the endpoint above and stores the discovered API definitions.
+It checks all running applications via the endpoint above and stores the discovered API definitions.
 API Discovery itself provides a RESTful API as well as an API Viewer (Swagger-UI) for central access to all discovered API definitions.

 Editorial: For the time being, this document is an appropriate place to mention this rule, even though it is not a RESTful API definition rule but related to service implementation obligations to support client developer API discovery.